flowdock/flowdock-example-integration/README.md

 ## Usage

 Point your browser to `https://<WEB_URL>/flowdock/setup?flow=<flow id>` to start pairing routine.
-This is done via the Flodock account applications view at some point
+This is done via the Flowdock account's applications view at some point

 The following command starts server and reloads after filesystem changes:

     bundle exec rerun -- foreman start -p 3300

+## Heroku deployment

+1. Create Heroku application
+2. Add Postgres to your Heroku application
+3. Set environment variables in Heroku configuration
+4. Push to Heroku